 Organized by Claire Gilman, Chief Curator, with Amber Harper, Assistant Curator.

 For Opacity: Elijah Burgher, Toyin Ojih Odutola, and Nathaniel Mary Quinn is made possible by Almine Rech Gallery; Burger Collection, Hong Kong; Anderson Cooper; Fairfax Dorn and Marc Glimcher; Stephanie and Timothy Ingrassia; Jack Shainman Gallery; Kathleen Madden and Paul Frantz; Richard Gerrig and Timothy Peterson; Noel E. D. Kirnon; Thomas Lavin; Fiona and Eric Rudin; Beth Rudin DeWoody and Firooz Zahedi; Salon 94; Neil Tennant; Dr. Daniel S. Berger and Scott Wenthe; Rashid Johnson; M+B; P•P•O•W; Rhona Hoffman Gallery; Half Gallery; and Western Exhibitions.

 Image: Toyin Ojih Odutola, Paris Apartment, 2016–17.
 Charcoal, pastel, and pencil on paper, 59 3/8 x 42 inches.
-Private Collection, New York. © Toyin Ojih Odutola.
+Courtesy of The Dean Collection. © Toyin Ojih Odutola.
 Courtesy of the artist and Jack Shainman Gallery, New York.